ofemiashiru/CI_MS4_ASHTECHS/README.md

 ### 404 Page

-- Site Users should be presented with a 404 page if they visit an incorrect page
+- Site Users should be presented with a 404 page if they visit an incorrect path

 ![404](docs/features/feature-404-page.gif)